labianchin/12factor-en_US/presentation.md

 Export services via port binding

 - Completely self-contained
-- Does not rely on runtime injection of a webserver
 - Exports HTTP as a service by binding to a port
 - Routing layer to handle requests routing to a hostname
 - Webserver libraries such as Jetty for JVM or Thin for Ruby